Autoparallel/site/content/_index.md

 ## `$whoami`

 My name is Colin Roberts.
-Prior to where I am now, I earned a PhD in mathematics and double majored in mathematics and physics as an undergraduate.
+I have a passion for mathematics, physics, and computer science..
-My interests early on were in mathematical physics via Riemannian geometry, PDEs, Clifford analysis, Hodge theory, and inverse problems.
+Some specific interests were previously mathematical physics via Riemannian geometry, PDEs, Clifford analysis, Hodge theory, and inverse problems.
 I also dabbled in sensor fusion, data assimilation, and plasma physics.

 Now I find myself in an open arc of developing software on and related to blockchains.